YasinAlhadi/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4_  function that prints a string, in reverse, followed by a new line.
 5_  function that reverses a string.
 6_  function that prints every other character of a string.
+7_ function that prints half of a string, followed by a new line.